Orchestrator

 This allows the user identity to be propagated to the third parties and externals services called by the workflow.

-To do so, a set of properties must be set in the workflow application.properties
+To do so, a set of properties must be set in the workflow application.properties file.

-When building the workflow’s image, you will need to make sure the following extensions are present in the QUARKUS_EXTENSION
+When building the workflow’s image, you will need to make sure the following extensions are present in the QUARKUS_EXTENSION:

 See https://github.com/rhdhorchestrator/orchestrator-demo/blob/main/scripts/build.sh#L180 to see how we do it.